drupal-mentoring/future-of-mentoring/README.md

 ### 2013
-- Drupal.org upgraded to D7, caused the lack of drupalmentoring.org.
+- Drupal.org upgraded to D7, caused the drupalmentoring.org to not be used
-- Now people wrotes on the comments what they are planning to do
+- Now participants wrote comment on issue of what they are planning to do

 Note:
 - The upgrade broke the JSON feature, breaking drupalmentoring.org
+- Before, the assigned field was used to indicate when people started writing code, and dm.o used for new contributors to say they were starting other tasks
+- Now, needed a way to say "I'm starting on a task", and since many tasks assigned field not usable for that.
+(And, when an issue has someone assigned other people *will not* work on an issue (usually), even if it was assigned a long time ago, and that can block progress on an issue.)
+- This change in behavior has many benefits, as it helps participants conquer their fear of making a comment early, while with a mentor. *and* is more communicative and people can work on different tasks simultaneously. *and* it happens where the whole community can see it, not just on dm.o, allowing for less duplicate work, and more exposing of mentoring integrated into the normal workflow.